SogoTrade rating

 SogoTrade Pros

-Asset management: Advisory services are offered.
+Asset management: Advisory accounts are available.

 SogoTrade Cons